aaro21/table_sync/README.md

 Row comparison can optionally use a row hash to skip columns when the source and destination rows are identical.
 Parallel comparison across partitions is also supported when enabled in the YAML config.
+When row hashing is enabled you can set ``comparison.aggressive_memory_cleanup`` to ``true`` to discard matching rows immediately after hashing, reducing memory usage on large tables.
 When weekly partitions are defined for a month, all weeks are processed concurrently.
 Queries for the next week wait until the previous week's fetch has completed so database load is staggered.